gabriel-inf/oscars-newtech/doc/source/userdoc/enhanced/virtual_surv_topo_doc.rst

     *Survivable link-disjoint routing is performed between each pair of MPLS-Layer ports.*

-First, a pair of link-disjoint routes is computed between every pair of MPLS-Layer ports using the :ref:`pce_bhandari_doc`.
+First, a pair of link-disjoint routes is computed between every pair of MPLS-Layer ports using the :ref:`pce_bhandari`.
 This procedure is conducted for every circuit reservation requiring this abstraction because the network state is dynamic and changes with each subsequent circuit reservation or release.
 Then, those MPLS-Layer routes beginning and terminating at the end-points of an abstract link are saved as a translational list mapping the physical path-pair to the appropriate abstract links.
 The weight of an abstract link is exactly identical to the sum of the weights of all physical links contained within the **primary** MPLS-Layer path.

 .. figure:: ../../.static/mpls_route_map_survivable.gif
     :width: 75%